Elizabeth Lehfeldt: Professional career

 Alongside her scholarly research and writing, Lehfeldt has served in several different administrative positions throughout her career.
 She held the position of dean of the Jack, Joseph & Morton Mandel Honors College and Mandel Professor in Humanities at Cleveland State University with several responsibilities that involved managing over 400 students, instructors, as well as the finances with a budget of $600,000.
 At CSU, she has held positions of department chair for the history department (August 2009 – 2014) and interim director for the honors program (September 2014-June 2015) at the school.
 Outside of CSU, she held an administrative position as president of the Sixteenth Century Society and Conference from 2013 to 2014.
-For professional activities, she was a part of the advisory committee of the American Historical Association since 2019 as a valued member for their historical gateways project as the project's goal was to increase the efficacy and retention rates in undergraduates history degree programs as higher education is very important to her.
+She is a former Vice President of the Teaching Division of the American Historical Association.

 Honors and awards

 Lehfeldt has received recognition for her accomplishments, not only as a historian, but as an educator and they include the following, spanning from 1996 to 2011: